deNBI/cloud-user-docs/wiki/Tutorials/UserData/index.md

 1. wait for metadata server available
 2. get the CIDR mask from the metadata service
 3. enable ip forwarding
-4. add forwarding rules for ssh (Port 22), http (Port 80) and https (Port 443) for each availble ip address (1 ...
+4. add forwarding rules for ssh (Port 22), http (Port 80) and https (Port 443) for each available ip address (1 ...
 254)
-5. create a new security group allow
+5. create a new security group that opens port 30000-30765

 The full script could look like the following: